DeMaCS-UNICAL/Cinnamon/README.md

   - `-c CHANNEL, --channel CHANNEL` - Set a channel
   - `-s, --save` - To save the capture
   - `-a, --analyze` - To print the analysis in two file (_DATA_AP.txt_ and _DATA_STATION.txt_) at the end of execution

+## Interesting TODOs
+- Cleanup code
+- Develop the application for rooted Android smartphones

+## Other Informations
+This is a work of my thesis for the Bachelor's degree if you want more information you can read it at the following link:https://www.dropbox.com/s/aeob79ie94kb5b3/tesi.pdf?dl=0